Welcome to Mennonite Heritage Tours!

 Lodging in middle class tourist hotels, always comfortable bedrooms with own bathroom.
 The hotels are as much as possible located in the city center.
 This gives you the opportunity to spend your evenings in some of the most beautiful cities of Europe.

-For our Tour transportation we use an airconditioned 9-person Van.
+For our Tour transport we use an airconditioned 9 person Passenger Van.